Updated in 2021

 The British’s short coat comes in almost all colors, including lilac, tabby, white and grey, and black.
 However, the blue color is the most famous one.

-Don’t feel bad if you haven’t heard about this big grey cat breed.
+Don’t feel bad if you haven’t heard about this big grey cat breed with big eyes!

-The Chartreux is a rare breed from France and might steal your heart with their deep orange eyes, blue lips, and rose paw pads.
+The Chartreux is a rare grey medium hair cat breed from France and might steal your heart with their deep orange eyes, blue lips, and rose paw pads.

 The Chartreux was a common cat in France during the 18th century and was valued as one of the best mousers.